utiasDSL/ra_sam/README.md

 ## Testing with different datasets

-To test with different rosbags from LSY Range-Aided Localization dataset, edit the `default.launch` file and insert the path of `robot_config.yaml` for the corresponding dataset in the `robot_config` field (highlighted below) and repeat the steps from the previous section.
+To test with different rosbags from LSY Range-Aided Localization dataset, edit the `default.launch` file insert the path of `robot_config.yaml` for the corresponding dataset in the `robot_config` field (highlighted below) and repeat the steps from the previous section.

 <p align="center">
     <img src="doc/assets/edit_launch_file.png" alt="drawing" width="800"/>
 </p>

+## Known issues

+1. Odometry preintegration's covariance is approximated right now.
+Covariance prediction needs to be merged from the corresponding branch.